maxxiimo/coding-design/chp1-information-architecting.md

 ![][Index After]

-Quite a bit less, and through the process I really have a great grasp on what my site will look like and how I'm going to start coding, but I need to whittle it down even further since we're going to use the mobile first approach.
+Quite a bit less and through the process I really have a great grasp on what my site will look like and how I'm going to start coding, but I need to whittle it down even further since we're going to use the mobile first approach.

 > Provide for the mobile experience as a forethought.

-\- [Manifesto][]
+\- [The Front End Manifesto][Manifesto]

-We need to shed even more.
-Here's what I'm left with after further elimination:
+We need to shed even more, and here's what I'm left with after further elimination:

 ![][Index Mobile]

 And there you have it, the application in its absolute simplest form doing only the things that are most important.
 From here we can build up to the desktop.

+Before we move on there is one thing I noticed myself doing in the exercise that I'm not too crazy about: assuming that there would be a traditional header, body, and footer.
+Chances are there will be, but I don't like the idea of boxing myself in so early on in the project.
+My thoughts on this are, "you have to start somewhere," and when I do start coding I can always break free–if it makes better sense.

-NOTE: You can also use a digital equivalent to index cards like PowerPoint, or even a single sheet of paper (as a list of items), but index cards are best.
-You can buy a pack of 200 index cards for under a dollar so don't be afraid to get nitty-gritty with what you define as an information component.
+NOTE: You can use a digital equivalent to index cards like PowerPoint, or even a single sheet of paper (as a list of items), but index cards are best.
+A pack of 200 index cards sell for under a dollar so don't be afraid to get nitty-gritty with what you define as an information component.

+#### Alternative Approaches

-I find that the process I just described works best for me, but there are other ways to go about this.
+I find that the process I just described works best for me, but there are other ways to go about the index card exercise.
 Check out how this design group uses index cards:

 - [Responsive Design Case Study][Case Study]

+#### The Importance of This Exercise

-On a final note on index carding, as a front end developer with years of practice, a huge part of me just wants to bypass this exercise and start coding (and change things on the fly as I move along).
+On a final note on index carding, as a front end developer with years of practice, a huge part of me just wants to bypass this exercise aaltogether and start coding (and change things on the fly as I move along).
 So why don't I?

 Experience has shown me that the manual process of labeling index cards and laying them out forces me to reflect and think outside of my coding box.
 It helps me discover new ideas, visualize and refine the information architecture, and not work in isolation (i.e. include others in the process).
 I find that by doing the exercise there's just enough chance of a better outcome that it's worth trying.

-> Test across major browsers, devices, and in front of "real-life" users.

-> Think in terms of all use cases including and especially accessibility.

-> Architect and design for the end user, not developers.

-\- [Manifesto][]

 ### Prototyping on Paper